ikespand/awesome-machine-learning-fluid-mechanics/README.md

 - [easyesn](https://github.com/kalekiu/easyesn "easyesn") is a very good implementation of echo state network (reservoir computing).
 ESN often finds its application in dynamical systems.

 - [EchoTorch](https://github.com/nschaetti/EchoTorch) is another good implementation for ESN based upon PyTorch.

+- [flowTorch](https://github.com/FlowModelingControl/flowtorch) is a Python library for analysis and reduced order modeling of fluid flows.

 - [PySINDy](https://github.com/dynamicslab/pysindy "PySINDy") is a package with several implementations for the Sparse Identification of Nonlinear Dynamical systems (SINDy).
 It is also well suited for a dynamical system.